Nottingham-CTU/REDCap-UI-Tweaker/README.md

 project.<br>Note: Checkbox options will **not** be replaced if the form, record or project has been locked.

+For best results, the SQL query should return all possible options outside of a record context (where [record-name] = '') and only limit to a subset (if required) within a record context.

 ### Enable the Data Resolution Workflow on new projects
 This option will enable the Data Resolution Workflow instead of the Field Comment Log on new projects.